GUIDE Sushi in Japan Guide Japanese healthy eating starts with sushi

 Edomae sushi typically involves a counter where customers sit.
 The chef forms the nigiri and slices the fish after the customer has ordered and serves it immediately.

-Funazushi is a modern term for narezushi, the oldest type of sushi.
+Funazushi is a term for narezushi, the oldest type of sushi.
 Funazushi is made by fermenting fish with salt and rice.

 The California roll, nearly unknown in Japan but wildly popular abroad, is a reversed makizushi called ura-makizushi.
 The rice is on the outside and the seaweed on the inside.